Security Research Initiative

 Becoming a member is an ideal way to support industry good practice and developments in the security field click here to read about SRI membership.

-Current Research Project: Buyer-Supplier Relationships in the Security Sector
+Year 13: Buyer-Supplier Relationships in the Security Sector

 Buyer-supplier relationships can be complex.
 In other sectors there is research which suggests that different types of relationships can have a dramatic impact on the success of the contract and the overall impact on client performance.
 Until now this has remained largely unexamined in the security sector.
 Yet, a whole host of factors are influencing buyers and suppliers beyond economic factors, such as convergence of physical and information security, FM contracts, the role of technology, supply chain consolidation.